Cleansing of the Temple: Challenge to authority

+Significance of money

+Animal sales were related to selling animals for use in the animal sacrifices in the Temple.
+Money changers in the temple existed to convert the many currencies in use into the Jewish and Tyrian money accepted for paying the Temple taxes.
+Ben Witherington III further notes that the Tyrian shekels required for the temple tax bore the image of Herakles (Hercules) on one side and the inscription "Tyre the holy and invincible," and suggests that the presence of these overtly pagan coins and images within the temple precincts may have contributed to Jesus' objection to the money-changing operation.

 A common interpretation is that Jesus was reacting to the practice of money changers routinely cheating the people, but Marvin L. Krier Mich says that a good deal of money was stored at the temple, where it could be loaned by the wealthy to the poor who were in danger of losing their land to debt.
 The Temple establishment therefore co-operated with the aristocracy in the exploitation of the poor.
 One of the first acts of the First Jewish-Roman War was the burning of the debt records in the archives.

+Symbolic prophetic action

+The scale of commerce in the temple precinct—the outer court covered roughly 35 acres and was packed with Passover pilgrims—made a complete physical expulsion of all merchants impossible within a brief episode.

 Pope Francis saw the cleansing of the Temple not as a violent act but more of a prophetic demonstration.
-In addition to writing and speaking messages from God, Israelite or Jewish nevi'im ('spokespersons', 'prophets') often acted out prophetic actions in their life.
+In addition to writing and speaking messages from God, Israelite or Jewish nevi'im ('spokespersons', 'prophets') often acted out prophetic actions in their life..
+Ben Witherington III and Craig S. Keener therefore agree that the action is a symbolic prophetic sign, a brief dramatic interruption sufficient to enact a prophetic declaration rather than a sustained physical takeover.